TheSimpleTeam/SimpleBot/README.md

 # Simple Bot
-"Simple Bot" is a Java bot created by NoaLeGeek, this bot is public soon.
+"Simple Bot" is a Java bot created by NoaLeGeek and Minemobs.

 [Discord](https://discord.gg/jw3kn4gNZW)